lgibelli/singularity-docs/index.rst

     $ sudo singularity build ubuntu.simg Singularity

 | In this example, the header tells singularity to use a base Ubuntu
   image from Singularity Hub.
-The section defines actions for the container to take when it is executed (in this case a simple message).
+The ``%runscript`` section defines actions for the container to take when it is executed (in this case a simple message).
-  The section copies some files into the container from the host system at build time.
-The section defines some environment variables that will be available to the container at runtime.
-The section allows for custom metadata to be added to the container.
-And finally the section executes within the container at build time after the base OS has been installed.
-The section is therefore the place to perform installations of custom apps.
+  The ``%files`` section copies some files into the container from the host system at build time.
+The ``%environment`` section defines some environment variables that will be available to the container at runtime.
+The ``%labels`` section allows for custom metadata to be added to the container.
+And finally the ``%post`` section executes within the container at build time after the base OS has been installed.
+The ``%post`` section is therefore the place to perform installations of custom apps.
 | This is a very small example of the things that you can do with a `recipe file <#container-recipes>`_ .
 In
   addition to building a container from Singularity Hub, you can start